Japan's Sharp to pull out of solar panel production venture in Europe

-TOKYO (Reuters) - Sharp Corp (6752.T) said on Thursday it would pull out of solar cell production in Europe, handing its share of joint venture 3Sun to partner Enel Green Power SpA, a subsidiary of Italian utility Enel SpA (ENEI.MI).
+TOKYO, July 24 (Reuters) - Sharp Corp said on Thursday it would pull out of solar cell production in Europe, handing its share of joint venture 3Sun to partner Enel Green Power SpA, a subsidiary of Italian utility Enel SpA.

 Sharp’s move goes further than what it said on July 11, when it said it would hand over its share of a solar generation venture to Enel Green Power but would keep hold of solar cell production.